WWE Friday Night Smackdown preview: New WWE Universal Champion Braun Strowman appears, WrestleMania rematch - Pro Wrestling Dot Net

 -Alexa Bliss and Nikki Cross vs. “The Kabuki Warriors” Asuka and Kairi Sane for the Smackdown Tag Titles.

-Powell’s POV: Smackdown is being taped this week in Orlando, Florida at the WWE Performance Center without fans in attendance.
-Join me for live coverage of Smackdown on Fridays at 7CT/8ET.
+Powell’s POV: Smackdown will be broadcast from the Orlando, Florida at the WWE Performance Center without fans in attendance.
+Join me for live coverage of Smackdown at 7CT/8ET.
 My same night audio reviews are available exclusively for Dot Net Members.

 The new edition of the Pro Wrestling Boom Podcast with Jason Powell features former ROH TV Champion Shane Taylor discussing how his background prepared him for the world today, his run with Keith Lee, why Kofi Kingston's WWE Championship win was so meaningful, and much more...